Following in the footsteps of the Acadians in New Brunswick: Culture, history and travel tips

 Flag of Akadia

-We learn of Camille Lefebvre's college establishment, but also of Louis J. Robichaud, the first Acadian Prime Minister of New Brunswick, who, together with his English successor Richard Bennett Hatfield, strongly supported the integration of the Acadians.
-New Brunswick saw it as a top-down Akadier revolution, as the Equal Opportunities Act, which put Robichaud into force, brought education, health, welfare and justice under state control, giving the Acadians the same access to these services as they did English-speaking population New Brunswick had.
+We learn about Camille Lefebvre's founding of the college, but also about Louis J. Robichaud, the first Acadian Prime Minister of New Brunswick, who, together with his English successor Richard Bennett Hatfield, was strongly committed to the integration of the Acadians.

 Monument Lefebvre